 The USB power cable goes from the step-up converter out through the door seal and into the USB power supply connected to a wall outlet outside the fridge.
 I checked the seal with an IR-thermometer and couldn’t detect any cold air leaking out around the cable.

-This set up is not child-friendly.
-More securely fastening the fan and wires, and installing a fan-guard should help with that.
+This set up is not finger- or child-friendly.
+You can fasten the fan and wires more securely, and install a fan-guard shield to help with that.
+Installing everything in a box with air intake and outlets can also work.

 The main difference from my setup and the ones that come built-in to refrigerators is that those automatically switch off when you open the door to keep the cold air in.
 My DIY set up instead accelerates the cold air’s escape from the refrigerator when the door is opened.

 You can find manufactured battery-powered versions of this ideal designed for RV-mini-refrigerators.
-I didn’t want to be swapping out the batteries every few weeks.
+I wasn’t really interested in this solution, though.
+I didn’t want to swap out the batteries in my fridge fan every few weeks.

 The power consumption and temperature measurements used for comparisons in this article were performed over twelve weeks.